oldcordapp/OldcordV3/README.md

   - `includePortInWsUrl`: If set to `false` will force the server gateway to use ports 443/80 instead of the instance port.
 Good for reverse proxies.
   - `tenor_api_key`: Needed if you want `/tenor` support.
 You can get an API key [here](https://tenor.com/developer/dashboard).
   - `auto_embed_urls`: Set to `true` if you want urls included in message content to automatically embed.
-  - `require_erlpack`: Set to `true` if you want the gateway to support client communications which specifically want etf, such as the desktop client.
-It's disabled by default because it's not universally as easy to build Discord's erlpack across all Windows systems.
-Although this will come as a cost of desktop clients not being able to connect.
+  - `gateway_erlpack`: Set to `true` if you want the gateway to support client communications which specifically want etf, such as the desktop client.
+It's disabled by default, although this will come as a cost of desktop clients not being able to connect.

  # FAQ
  **What is WebRTC P2P?**